-The legal and regulatory landscape in which the Issuer and the Group operates is constantly evolving and the burden of compliance with laws and regulations is increasing.
-As new laws or regulatory schemes are introduced, both the Issuer and the Group may be required to invest significant resources in order to comply with the new legislation or regulations.
+The legal and regulatory landscape in which the Issuer and the Group operates is constantly evolving and the obligations associated with compliance with laws and regulations is increasing.
+As new laws or regulatory schemes are introduced, both the Issuer and the Group may be required to invest significant resources in order to comply.
 Furthermore, the laws and regulations to which the Issuer and the Group are already subject could change as a result of changes in interpretation or practice by courts, regulators or other authorities, resulting in higher compliance costs and resource commitments, and/or a failure by the Issuer or the Group to implement the necessary changes to its business within the time period specified.